 1. Software Development

 If you prefer being left alone to pursue a project, then being a programmer will afford you a great deal of independence.
-Although you will be interacting with clients from time to time, the contact is minimal.
+Although you will be interacting with clients from time to time, the contact in the work environment is minimal.

 If you love social media and are organized, then this job is perfect for you.
-Social media managers do things like developing a social media strategy and posting content on social media pages.
+A social media manager does things like developing a social media strategy and posting content on social media platforms.
+It also includes creating marketing materials for the brand.

 There are many people and organizations with social media accounts but may not have the ability to engage someone on a full-time basis.
 This has created a huge opportunity for freelance social media managers.